Predatory Marriage: Protecting Vulnerable Clients, and Hopes for Reform

 Your Expert Speakers include:

 Constance has a traditional Chancery practice specialising in contentious probate, trust disputes, 1975 Act claims, administration of estates, and removal of personal representatives.
 She has appeared recently in several highly publicised High Court cases, including Schrader v Schrader (a successful probate claim based on undue influence), Re Smith (concerning capacity to make a lifetime gift), Gestrust v 16 Defendants (a trust dispute), Gupta v Gupta (a probate dispute about knowledge and approval), and Lucas v Gatward (a constructive trust/estoppel claim).
 In 2016-17 she was Junior Counsel for the Respondent in the landmark 1975 Act case of Ilott v The Blue Cross [previously Ilott v Mitson] in the Supreme Court.
-Constance is acting for the respondent in the important case of Re H, in which the Court of Appeal will consider in June 2021 whether a CFA success fee can be recoverable as part of an award under the 1975 Act.
+Constance acted for the successful respondent in the important case of Hirachand v Hirachand, in which the Court of Appeal determined in October 2021 that a CFA success fee can be recoverable as part of an award under the 1975 Act.

 Her practice also includes constructive trusts and proprietary estoppel, Court of Protection (property and affairs), and professional negligence.